zencube/zencube.github.io/content/values.md

 You have your own mission and your own goals.
 We help you accomplish those by staying out of your focus.

 ## <strong>Subtlety</strong>
-Where other ecosystems try to enfeeble or patronise you, YouZen strives to empower you.
+Where other ecosystems try to enfeeble or patronise you, ZenCube strives to empower you.

-YouZen will not get in your way - your data is yours and our mission is to help you grow.
+ZenCube will not get in your way - your data is yours and our mission is to help you grow.